 Google Map directions to the trailhead can be found here.

-Click the map below for a larger, printable version of the map, or get the free GPS Enabled map for your iPhone or Android devices — click here to learn more
+Get the free GPS Enabled map for your iPhone or Android devices — click here to learn more .

 * The range of mountains extending westward from Barkaboom Mountain is one of the longest in the Catskills, measuring about 17 miles to Campbell Mountain.
 It is traversed by the Finger Lakes Trail, passing over nine summits that exceed 2700′.
 Oddly, it is not officially named.
 We propose that it be known as the Pepacton Range to give it a name to match its place and that people can use in referring to it.